Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Orbits, gravitational waves, and light curves

 Furthermore, by increasing the dark matter halo scale parameter from $r_{\textrm{s}}=0.2$ (first row) to $r_{\textrm{s}}=0.5$, the resulting orbital evolution is presented in the third row.
 Although the orbits remain closed and their configurations are consistent with those in the first row, a significant orbital amplification is captured.
 For example, the apastron radius of the single-leaf orbit in panel (a) is clearly less than $r=45$, whereas the corresponding value in panel (k) is nearly equal to $r=45$.
 This is because increasing the dark matter halo size enhances the gravitational field intensity, requiring stable orbits to shift further from the black hole to persist.
+At the same time, because the modification of the spacetime by the dark matter halo exhibits scale symmetry, the commensurability ratio between the azimuthal and radial oscillations is strictly conserved.
+As a result, the overall orbital configuration is independent of the increase in the dark matter halo parameters.
 Importantly, these results suggest that the orbital structure is primarily determined by the rational number $q$ rather than the dark matter halo parameters.

 Similar to the effects of dark matter halo parameters, the orbital angular momentum also plays a critical role in expanding or contracting the orbital scale.
 As illustrated in Fig. 8, under the conditions of a fixed configuration $(z,w,v)=(3,1,2)$ and constant dark matter halo parameters, an increase in $\varepsilon$ causes the orbit to evolve from black to red, then to green, and finally to blue.
 Throughout this process, the amplification of the orbit is clearly visible while maintaining the three-leaf configuration, and the leaf-like characteristics become increasingly distinct.
 This stems from the fact that an increase in angular momentum expands the bounded region of the orbit, leading to a more distant apastron and larger leaves.
 Notably, when the angular momentum is close to $L_{\textrm{isco}}$ ($\varepsilon=0.1$), the three-leaf features of the black orbit are difficult to identify.
 This difficulty arises because a smaller angular momentum results in a narrower gap between the periastron and apastron, leading to a more circularized trajectory where the leaves are less pronounced.